 His iPad Pro is part of every aspect of his workflow, he uses:

 He also uses it for his hobby, music production.
 He has dozens of music apps downloaded and a Cubase for putting his music together.

-His advice for early-career designers is simply to buy an iPad Pro:
+His advice for designers just starting out is to buy an iPad Pro: